Trip to Russia. Departure Day — Arrival Day. From Ridgewood to Moscow

 We reached into our bags and suddenly Charlotte dropped everything and ran back towards the plane without saying a word.
 Our only thought was she could not find her passport and ran back to look on the plane.

 — Mom, don’t you want to help her.
-She doesn’t speak Russian, — pointed out Lizzie to my parental inadequacy.
+She doesn’t speak Russian, — Lizzie pointed out my parental inadequacy.

 Charlotte forgot her phone in the bathroom.